openharmony/arkcompiler_runtime_core/static_core/compiler/docs/compilation_start.md

 - background mode starts compilation in worker thread of `taskmanager::TaskScheduler` (asynchronously) and the compilation process is divided into parts to make `taskmanager::Task` shorter

-On successful completion of compilation, `panda::TaskRunner` calls callbacks on successful completion, otherwise, callbacks on failure.
+On successful completion of compilation, `ark::TaskRunner` calls callbacks on successful completion, otherwise, callbacks on failure.
 It also calls finalize functions in both cases (see details in `libpandabase/task_runner.h`)

 Since we have a background (asynchronous) mode, we cannot get the compilation result directly (by the return value).
 Therefore, if we want to know the result of compilation or get a modified graph, we create a callback.